MehrzadGolabi/Modern_Control/README.md

-# MATLAB Teaching Series for Modern Control Theory
+# MATLAB for Modern Control Theory

 A comprehensive educational series of MATLAB scripts designed to teach modern control theory from mathematical foundations to complete observer-based controller implementation.